What Happens When Modbus Is Exposed to the Internet

 Solar Farm Modbus Attacks (2025-2026)

 Security researchers have demonstrated internet-based attacks against solar power infrastructure using open Modbus ports on power inverters and energy management systems.
-These attacks allow manipulation of energy production, disruption of grid-tied inverters, and falsification of monitoring data — in some cases within minutes of discovering exposed devices.
-The emergence of AI-driven scanning tools has accelerated the speed at which exposed Modbus services can be discovered and tested across large IP ranges.
+These attacks allow manipulation of energy production, disruption of grid-tied inverters, and falsification of monitoring data, in some cases within minutes of discovering exposed devices.
+Scanning tools can discover and test exposed Modbus services across large IP ranges within minutes.

 Modbus Protocol Vulnerabilities (Ongoing)